frederickaplan/fdh/files/PART1/fdh-1-3.md

 ## Core theses explored in this chapter

-1) There are plenty of precious structured data in the past
+- There are plenty of precious structured data in the past

-2) These datasets are complex to extract
+- These datasets are complex to extract due to the evolution of regulated representations and the recursive nature of redocumentation processes

 ## Introduction : Geneva 1896